 Cadence/Indoor Speed Meter:

-Perhaps the most well known accessory for the Garmin fitness line, this small device fits to your bike to offer cadence which is how often you turnover the pedals, in revolutions per minute (RPM).
+Perhaps the most well-known accessory for the Garmin fitness line, this small device fits onto your bike to offer cadence which is how often you turnover the pedals, in revolutions per minute (RPM).
 In addition, a small magnet affixes to a spoke on your bike wheel to give you speed if you’re indoors on a trainer (or if you’ve lost satellite reception in a situation like a tunnel).

-You can see the black Garmin cadence/speed sensor, the small silver speed magnet on the wheel, and then out of view is an equally span magnet on my crank (where the pedals are).
+You can see the black Garmin cadence/speed sensor, the small silver speed magnet on the wheel, and then out of view is an equally small magnet on my crank (where the pedals are).

 The whole thing takes about 2 minutes to install with a few zip ties.
 There are basically three components – the crank arm magnet, the back wheel spoke magnet, and then the small wireless devices that transmits data to the 310XT.

 The good news here is that if you already have one of these from a previous Garmin device – then you’re good to go.
 The ones that I bought originally for my 305 are compatible, as are virtually all of the ones Garmin has sold for any of its other watches/cycling computers.
 The cost to purchase the cadence/speed sensor is $60 on Garmin’s site (or $38 on Amazon).